Banking

 Key takeaways

-- PayPal explicitly rejects PO Boxes for business address verification — "a physical address is required" — and rejects documents older than 3-12 months depending on document type.
+• PayPal rejects PO Boxes for business address verification — it requires a physical street address — and treats documents older than roughly 3-12 months as out of date depending on document type.

-- A virtual mailbox in Canada Post Unit/# format passes PayPal CIP because the provider can issue both a service invoice (counts as utility) and a rental agreement (counts as financial document) in the business name from week one — and the address is real enough for CRA mail to land there too.
+• A virtual mailbox in Canada Post Unit/# format is generally accepted for PayPal CIP because a provider can typically issue a service invoice and a rental agreement in the business name (which usually fall under the utility and financial-document categories), and the address is real enough for CRA mail to land there too.

 Why PayPal rejected your Canadian business address